Slip and Fall Lawyer

 Why Hire an Attorney? – Proving Liability

-The first opponents you will face are out to save their clients as much money as possible.
-Insurance adjusters have a wealth of experience doing just that, and chances are very good that their first offer will be insufficient to cover your current and future injury-associated expenses.
+The first opponents you face will be out to save their clients as much money as possible: insurance adjusters who have a wealth of experience doing just that.
+The chances are very good that their first offer will be insufficient to cover your current and future injury-associated expenses.
 You need a strong legal advocate whose negotiating skills are equal to the task.

-A liability case hinges on somebody’s negligence or intent.
-Sometimes, the circumstances surrounding an identical incident determine whether you are entitled to compensation.
+Since a premises liability case hinges on somebody’s negligence or intent, sometimes, the circumstances surrounding an identical incident determine whether you are entitled to compensation.
 For example, if you drop a jar of pickles in a grocery store aisle and immediately slip on the liquid, your accident is due to no one’s negligence but your own.
-However, if you slip on a spill that happened earlier and nobody has cleaned up, the store’s management has been negligent and is likely liable for your accident.
+However, if you slip on a spill that happened earlier that no one cleaned up, the store’s management has been negligent and is likely liable for your accident.

-Once you and your attorney have established negligence, you must provide evidence that validates such damages as:
+Once you and your slip and fall attorney have established negligence, you must provide evidence that validates damages, such as